yoshi2095/Django-Blog/README.md

 # Django-Blog
-This is Blog website in Django made by me.
+This is a Blog website in Django made by me.
 It includes all the advanced functionalitites that a blog can have, from logging into the platform, to adding comments, subscribing to the RSS feed, to sharing the posts.

 Home page: